mozilla/addons-server/docs/api/topics/apps.rst

     :param categories: An array of strings representing the slugs of the categories the app belongs to.
     :type categories: array
-    :param content_ratings: An object representing the content ratings associated with the app by region.
-Regions not included in this object will use the rating keyed under "generic".
+    :param content_ratings: International Age Rating Coalition (IARC) content ratings data.
+It has three parts, ``ratings``, ``descriptors``, and ``interactive_elements``
     :type content_ratings: object
+    :param content_ratings.ratings: Content ratings associated with the app by region.
+Apps that do not fall into all of the specific regions uses the rating keyed under "generic".
+    :type content_ratings.ratings: object
+    :param content_ratings.descriptors: IARC content descriptors, flags about the app that might affect its suitability for younger-aged users.
+    :type content_ratings.descriptors: array
+    :param content_ratings.interactive_elements: IARC interactive elements,
+        aspects about the app relating to whether the app shares info or interacts with external elements.
+    :type content_ratings: array
     :param created: The date the app was added to the Marketplace, in ISO 8601 format.
     :type created: string